 Loading cargo on the roof rack that weighs more than 100 kg (220 lb) or hangs over the rear or sides of the vehicle may damage the vehicle.
-Load cargo so that it rests evenly between the crossrails, making sure to fasten cargo securely.
+Do not load cargo exceeding 100 kg (220 lbs) and always load cargo so that it rests evenly between the crossrails and does not block the vehicle lamps or windows.
+Fasten the cargo securely.